Paracetamol: Naming

-Paracetamol is the Australian Approved Name and the British Approved Name as well as the international nonproprietary name that is used by the World Health Organization (WHO); acetaminophen is the United States Adopted Name and the Japanese Accepted Name.
+Paracetamol is the Australian Approved Name and the British Approved Name as well as the international nonproprietary name that is used by the World Health Organization (WHO); acetaminophen is the United States Adopted Name and the Canadian and Japanese Accepted Name.
 Both paracetamol and acetaminophen are contractions of chemical names for the compound.
 The word paracetamol is a shortened form of para-acetylaminophenol, and was coined by Frederick Stearns & Co in 1956, while the word acetaminophen is a shortened form of N-acetyl-p-aminophenol (APAP), which was coined and first marketed by McNeil Laboratories in 1955.
 The initialism APAP is used by dispensing pharmacists in the United States.

 Available forms

 Paracetamol is available in oral, suppository, and intravenous forms.
 Intravenous paracetamol is sold under the brand name Ofirmev in the United States.

 In some formulations, paracetamol is combined with the opiate codeine, sometimes referred to as co-codamol (BAN) and Panadeine in Australia.
 In the U.S., this combination is available only by prescription.
 As of 1 February 2018, medications containing codeine also became prescription-only in Australia.
 Paracetamol is also combined with other opioids such as dihydrocodeine, referred to as co-dydramol (British Approved Name (BAN)), oxycodone or hydrocodone.
 Another very commonly used analgesic combination includes paracetamol in combination with propoxyphene napsylate.
 A combination of paracetamol, codeine, and the doxylamine succinate is also available.
 Paracetamol is also available combined with butalbital and caffeine as a treatment for tension and migraine headaches.

 Paracetamol is sometimes combined with phenylephrine hydrochloride.
 Sometimes a third active ingredient, such as ascorbic acid, caffeine, chlorpheniramine maleate, or guaifenesin is added to this combination.